 Universal Spanish

-The approach to creating a translation in universal Spanish is to avoid regionalisms, colloquialisms, slang, etc., which may be particular to a Spanish speaking country or region.
-An example is that in Spanish that is used in Spain, the word vosotros is the plural form of you.
-To use a universal Spanish translation, the plural form of you is ustedes.
+The approach to creating a translation in Universal Spanish is to avoid regionalisms, colloquialisms, slang, etc., which may be particular to a Spanish-speaking country or region.

 For advertising, storytelling, marketing, and other creative material aimed at a targeted audience, localization may be the preferred option.